cswinter/codecraft-tutorial/README.md

 ### `Debug`

-You can display a string at the position of one of your drones using the `DroneController.showText(text: String)` method.
+You can display a string at any position in the game world by using the `DroneController.showText(text: String, position: Vector2)` method.
 This is only valid for one timestep, so you if you will need to call this method on every timestep on which you want the text to be displayed.
 E.g. if you wanted your drones to display their position, you could use this code:

     override def onTick(): Unit = {
-      showText(position.toString)
+      showText(position.toString, position)
     }

-There is also a more general method `cwinter.codecraft.graphics.engine.Debug.drawText(text: String, xPos: Double, yPos: Double, color: ColorRGBA)` that places a string anywhere in the game world.

 [API#DroneController]: http://codecraftgame.org/docs/api/index.html#cwinter.codecraft.core.api.DroneController
 [API#Drone]: http://codecraftgame.org/docs/api/index.html#cwinter.codecraft.core.api.Drone